-Three loans in the portfolio have entered receivership: ART is closely working with stakeholders to maximise their capital recovery.
-The Company has considered the security on these loans (which are a combination of a first charge over the assets and personal guarantees) and have calculated an Expected Credit Loss ('ECL') on these three loans of approximately £2.9 million; the Group have also provided for an ECL on the remainder of the loans' portfolio for an additional £0.8 million: in total, the Group have provided for an ECL of £3.7 million in its consolidated accounts.
+Four loans in the portfolio have entered receivership: ART is closely working with stakeholders to maximise capital recovery.
+The Company has considered the security on these loans (which are a combination of a first charge and a second charge over the respective assets and personal guarantees) and have impaired one loan, which is accounted for at fair value, by £0.3 million; the Group also calculated an ECL on the other three loans of approximately £4.1 million; the Group have also provided for an ECL on the remainder of the loans' portfolio for an additional £1.6 million: in total, the Group have provided for an ECL of £5.7 million (31 March 2023: £3.7 million) in its consolidated accounts.